Summer Research Fellowship (SRF) Program

-Summer Research Fellowship Program Video
+Watch: Summer Research Fellowship Program Overview

 Project Options: Medical students may join existing projects or create their own after identifying an appropriate FSU faculty mentor.

 Only FSU College of Medicine first-year medical students in good academic standing are eligible to apply to the FSU College of Medicine Summer Research Fellowship Program.
 Students are expected to work full-time on their projects.
-If students have any questions about their eligibility, please contact us for clarification.
+If students have questions about eligibility, please contact us for clarification.

-Awardees are expected to spend 100% of their time on the project during the funded period.
-The project period will be 10 weeks, the length of the summer semester.
-This program is compatible with both summer clinical practicum sessions.
-Awardees must acknowledge the source of their funding on any presentation or publication of their findings.
-Awardees are expected to participate in the FSU College of Medicine Research Poster Session in the fall semester following their research summer.
+Awardees must acknowledge the source of funding on any presentation or publication of their findings.
+Awardees are also expected to participate in the FSU College of Medicine Research Poster Session in the fall semester following their research summer.

 Proposals submitted for funding are usually due at the beginning of February of the year the student is applying for funding.